After Declaring Bankruptcy And Closing 142 Stores, Sears Asks Court To Approve $19M In Bonuses For Executives

 — John Berry, Esq. (@JohnBerryDC) November 16, 2018

-This isn’t the first major company to seek bonuses for executives even as the company is going through bankruptcy.
+This isn’t the first major company to seek bonuses for executives, even as the company is going through bankruptcy.
 Toys “R” Us paid $16 million in bonuses to its top 17 executives in December.
 The move was met with outrage from employees and activists, who felt that executives shouldn’t be receiving bonuses even as severance packages are being cut off.

 “It’s outrageous that the bankruptcy court is considering bonuses for Sears’ high paid executives while laid off employees get their severance pay cut off,” said Carrie Gleason, campaign manager for the advocacy group Rise Up Retail.
 “This is exactly what happened at Toys ‘R’ Us.
 A handful of executives who couldn’t save the company got millions in bonuses while tens of thousands of dedicated employees were denied their promised severance pay.”